joshuaburkhart/ReactomeFIFusion/doc/README.md

 performance significantly.
 A blocking script block.pl is included, type "block.pl" for usage information.

+Execution Issues:

+You may have to increase the stack size with ```$ ulimit -s 16384``` to avoid mark_sur segmentation faults.
+See http://bioweb.cbm.uam.es/courses/Farmamol07/dia5/hex_manual.pdf (Appendix E) for details.

 Install Issues:

 The mark_sur executable requires libg2c0, which depends on gcc-3.4-base.